When We Fight, We Fight To Win

 A young victim who suffers a permanent disability will need to account for years of lost income and medical care.
 An older individual who’s already retired, though still entitled to future damages when losses are expected to persist, will have settlement value calculations that look a little different.

-Our Chicago truck accident attorneys commonly work with medical experts to provide testimony and insight regarding the prognoses, recovery time, scope of injury or impairment, and expected needs of victims, and they can take steps to carefully calculate other future projected losses.
+Our Chicago truck accident attorneys commonly work with medical experts to provide testimony and insight regarding the prognoses, recovery time, scope of injury or impairment, and expected needs of the victims, and they can take steps to carefully calculate other future projected losses.

 Available Insurance Coverage

 In a perfect world, accident victims would be fully and fairly compensated.
 Unfortunately, that’s not always the case.
-Not only must victims prove fault and liability when bringing claims against a defendant, they must also ensure there’s sufficient insurance coverage available.
+Not only must victims prove fault and liability when bringing claims against a defendant, but they must also ensure that there’s sufficient insurance coverage available.
 This can be a problem when at-fault parties are underinsured or victims have extensive damages that exceed available policy limits.

 Denials And Disputes